lczech/gappa/doc/md/correlation.md

 ### Correlation Method (`--method`)

 Controls which method of correlation is used for the visualization.
-By default, Pearsons and Spearmans are used, that is, trees for each of them are created.
+We offer Pearson's `r`, Spearman's `rho`, and Kendall's `tau` (in the tau-b variant) correlation coefficients.
+By default, trees for all of them are created.

 ### Normalization (`--mass-norm`)